-The fifth Windows 10 feature update, most likely named Spring Creators Update, is just around the corner.
+The fifth Windows 10 feature update, most likely named April 2018 Update, is just around the corner.
 It will arrive with many new features including the timeline, fluent design changes, and more options merged into the Settings app.

 But just like every other Windows 10 update, it might arrive with problems for some users.
 So, some people would want to delay the update until it becomes stable on major of PCs.
 Also, some users don’t want the forcefully installed update to disrupt their tasks.

 There are ways using which you can block Windows 10 from automatically downloading and installing the update.

 How to stop Windows 10 April 2018 Update from automatically downloading?